 - conduct a legal epidemiology study, evaluating the impacts of laws or policies, under the mentorship of a graduate faculty member during an independent research project;

-integration of behavioral and organizational theory within law and policy,
+- demonstrate the integration of behavioral and organizational theory with a law or policy;

 - JUDO 9189: Public Health Law (3 credits)